Tanikai/messeji/examples/main.typ

 Main features of _messēji_ include:

 - Support for quoted messages
+- Image messages (with and without captions)
 - Displaying timestamps between messages
 - Simple data model to read from external files (JSON, YAML, ...) if you want to typeset very long chat histories
+- Reacting to messages

 Currently, it does not support:

 - Group chats (only 1-on-1 chats)
-- Reactions to messages
+- Displaying names / profile pictures next to the messages
-- Images

-These issues will likely be fixed in a future release.
+These features are currently not planned to be implemented.
+However, if you need them, #link("https://github.com/Tanikai/messeji/issues")[create an issue] and I'll look into it (if I have the time).

 #pagebreak(weak: true)